Embroidery: Origins

 The process used to tailor, patch, mend and reinforce cloth fostered the development of sewing techniques, and the decorative possibilities of sewing led to the art of embroidery.
 Indeed, the remarkable stability of basic embroidery stitches has been noted:

 It is a striking fact that in the development of embroidery ... there are no changes of materials or techniques which can be felt or interpreted as advances from a primitive to a later, more refined stage.
 On the other hand, we often find in early works a technical accomplishment and high standard of craftsmanship rarely attained in later times.

 The art of embroidery has been found worldwide and several early examples have been found.
 The earliest surviving embroidered cloth comes from Egypt.
 The Egyptians were skilled at embroidery, using appliqué decorations with leather and beads.
-Works in China have been dated to the Warring States period (5th–3rd century BC).
+Works in China have been dated to the Warring States period (5th–3rd century BC). and continued to develop over subsequent dynasties, flourishing during the Song, Yuan, Ming, and Qing periods, when it became an established artistic and cultural practice.
+Related but distinct embroidery traditions also developed in region of Southeast Asia, such as Nonya beadwork associated with Peranakan communities.
+While influenced by Chinese techniques, this form reflected a unique cultural synthesis by incorporating local materials and traditions.
 In a garment from Migration period Sweden, roughly 300–700 AD, the edges of bands of trimming are reinforced with running stitch, back stitch, stem stitch, tailor's buttonhole stitch, and Whip stitch, but it is uncertain whether this work simply reinforced the seams or should be interpreted as decorative embroidery.